Public-Health-Scotland/R-Resources/posit_workbench_login_guidance.md

 https://github.com/Public-Health-Scotland/R-Resources/blob/master/posit_workbench_and_kubernetes.md#best-practice

-10. Once you have selected a session size click the "Start Session" button.
+10. Once you are satisfied with the details include and selected a session size, click the "Start Session" button.

-11. If your Workbench session does not open automatically after a few seconds, click on the session listed on the home page.
+11. Due to the setup of the server, the session can take up to 1min to become available.
+Once available, you may automatically join or can click on the session listed on the home page.

 <img src = "https://user-images.githubusercontent.com/45657289/199208971-bf977d57-b042-4e43-9e15-b9b107dc89bc.png" width = "600">.